-Our Company's work environment performance is compliant with the requirements of national legislation and international No work assignment is worth getting injured for. occupational health and safety management system standard OHSAS 18001.
+Our Company's work environment performance is compliant with the requirements of national legislation and international occupational health and safety management system standard OHSAS 18001.
 Work environment management system is based on the assessment of risks and execution of activities aimed at preventing or reducing dangerous situations.
 Members of Health and Safety Team make internal working environment checks at workplaces on a daily basis.
-In 2017, the Health and Safety Department carried out 342 safety audits in total.
-Compliance of emergency and construction sites (at least 93% compliant sites) has also been set as the Company's overall objective.
-In 2017, 94.15% (2016: 93.65%) of the Company's audited sites met the safety requirements.
+In 2018, the Health and Safety Department carried out 425 safety audits in total (2017: 342).
+Compliance of emergency and construction sites (at least 94% compliant sites) has also been set as the Company's overall objective.
+In 2018, 98.12% (2017: 94.15%) of the Company's audited sites met the safety requirements.

 Furthermore, the Work Environment Council members and managers carry out additional safety audits on work sites and operational units.
 Negative findings are dealt with by agreeing improvement actions and checking the delivery of those later.
 The actions can include an extra training course, guidance, purchase of safer tools/equipment or an additional sign.
 To ensure the safety of our own employees, it is important that our subcontractors and cooperation partners also maintain high standards in occupational safety.
 We wish to be an example to them.
-Therefore, we also check the compliance with the safety requirement of our cooperation partners and subcontractors on a regular basis.
-To increase awareness on occupational safety we organised an information day for subcontractors and cooperation partners in 2017, during which we introduced our safety requirements at emergency and construction sites.
-We continue to carry such events out regularly also in the future.
+Therefore, we also check the compliance with the safety requirements of our cooperation partners and subcontractors on a regular basis.

 One of the main indicators for assessing our performance in occupational health and safety is the accident frequency rate (AFR), which demonstrates how many work accidents with major injuries or with >3 days lost have there been for 100,000 working hours.
 AFR has been monitored in the Company since 2015 and it has also been one of the Company's objectives.
-In 2017, the accident frequency rate was 0.36 (2016: 0).
-Two work accidents with lost work time of over 3 days occurred in 2017.
+In 2018, the accident frequency rate was 0.37 (2017: 0.36).
+Two work accidents with lost work time of over 3 days occurred in 2018.